jpartlow/meep_tools/README.md

 The following notes assuming /s -> $HOME/work/src/meep_tools to save some space.

+This has been extended with several actions for testing postgresql migration.

 ## create

 Checks out a set of five test hosts (for each PE master platform) from